 - Outcome Orientation – Focusing on overall results and achievements

-A traditional bank, for example, is by necessity a structured environment, as the banking industry is heavily regulated by well-established laws.
-Banking is an old industry, which suggests the culture has had a long time to develop and is firmly ensconced.
-It follows that you’d probably find a culture where people are expected to follow proper channels and defer to the chain of command — where being too “entrepreneurial” in your methods and practices (i.e., making it up as you go) would be frowned upon and where staff members present a calm, courteous face to the customer so as to convey trust and reliability.
+At a bank, you’ll likely find a culture where people are expected to follow proper channels and defer to the chain of command — where being experimental in your methods and practices would be less favorable and where staff members present a calm, courteous face to the customer so as to convey trust and reliability.

-On the other hand, a tech start-up is likely to be more collaborative and unstructured.
-Disruptive conflict and ideas might be welcome.
-Everyone from the company president to the newest intern may communicate laterally and casually.
+On the other hand, a company like a tech start-up is likely to be more collaborative and unstructured — where disruption, innovation, and entrepreneurship is not only welcome, but also encouraged.
+Disruptive conflict, wild ideas, and challenging traditions might even be a key value in their culture.
+Everyone from the company president to the newest intern may be able to communicate laterally and casually.

 Defining Organizational Climate

-Organizational climate deals with how people are experiencing the work environment at any given moment.
-What is it like to work there and to operate in that culture?
-How are business conditions and management decisions and actions affecting the general mood?
+Organizational climate is the way people experience the work environment.
+What is it like to work there?
+How do individuals feel when operating in that culture?
+How do business conditions, management decisions, and the actions leadership affect the general mood?
 When you consider the collective experience of all the talent in the organization, you’re evaluating climate.

 Revenue swings, for example, can affect climate without changing the culture.
-If you work for a freight-transport company built around a culture of process and efficiency, and then revenue drops, you’d probably double down on improving processes and efficiencies; you’re not likely to abandon them.
-At the same time, employees might feel resentful or despondent that their bonuses were canceled and a couple of their friends were laid off.
-The culture stayed the same, but the climate changed.
+If you work for a company built around a culture of process and efficiency, and then revenue drops, the solution would likely be to double down on improving processes and efficiencies — this might mean cutbacks in other areas, consolidation of responsibilities, or increased workloads.
+As a result, employees may start to feel resentful or despondent that their bonuses were canceled, coworkers were laid off, or they’ve lost certain perks or benefits.
+In this scenario, the culture stayed the same, but the climate changed.

 Issues That Arise With Organizational Culture

 Problems of organizational culture arise when the existing culture is detrimental to achieving business goals or realizing the organization’s ideal state.
-For example, a tech company where the culture is collegial, collaborative and academic — and where people who exhibit aggressive, autonomous or competitive behaviors are marginalized — may be an engaging place for easygoing managers and low-key product engineers to work.
-However, the tech world is highly competitive and disruptive.
-This organization could find itself falling behind in its industry niche as edgier, leaner, more venturesome start-ups hit the scene.
-Perhaps it would be time to change the culture.
+For example, a tech company where the culture is collegial, collaborative, and academic — and where behaviors that are brash, autonomous, or cut-throat are discouraged — may be an engaging place for easygoing managers and low-key product engineers to work.
+However, the tech world is highly competitive and disruptive, and while internally, a tech company such as this may flourish, they may find themselves unequipped to deal with the characteristically more aggressive and venturesome competitors within the industry.

 Problems of Organizational Climate

 Problems of organizational climate arise when you’re not paying attention.
 At companies that seem relatively healthy, management tends to chug along and maintain the status quo.
-However, many organizations are vulnerable to slowly escalating problems because they aren’t tuned in to the daily experience out on the shop floor, in the field or at the corporate office.
-It could be a problem with communication and messaging, general dissatisfaction with leadership decision making or structural/procedural flaws that are fomenting frustration and harming engagement and satisfaction.
-Somehow, a malaise is settling over the organization, and declines in productivity, employee retention and market share will probably follow.
+However, many organizations are vulnerable to slowly escalating problems because they aren’t tuned in to the daily experience.
+It may be a problem with communication and messaging, general dissatisfaction with leadership and business decisions, or deeper structural and procedural flaws that are fomenting frustration and harming engagement and satisfaction.

 Employee surveys can address a number of different areas, all answers/results providing a clearer picture of how motivated employees are.
 Areas the survey may cover are: